Temple of Hercules Victor: Description

 The original wall of the cella, built of travertine and marble blocks, and nineteen of the originally twenty columns remain but the current tile roof was added later.
 Palladio's published reconstruction suggested a dome, though this was apparently erroneous.
-The temple is the earliest surviving marble building in Rome.
 The temple's original dedication is dated back to circa 143-132 BC, a time when intense construction was taking place in Portus Tiberinus.

 Identification

 Its major literary sources are two almost identical passages, one in Servius' commentary on the Aeneid (viii.363) and the other in Macrobius' Saturnalia.
 Though Servius mentions that aedes duae sunt, "there are two sacred temples", the earliest Roman calendars mention but one festival, on 13 August, to Hercules Victor and Hercules Invictus interchangeably.

 Post-Classical history

 In the 1st century AD, the temple was hit with some sort of disaster as 10 columns were replaced with Luna marble, which is similar to the original but not an exact replica.
 By 1132, the temple had been converted to a church, known as Santo Stefano alle Carozze (St. Stephen 'of the carriages').
 In 1140, Innocent II converted the temple into a Christian church dedicating it to Santo Stefano.

 Additional restorations (and a fresco over the altar) were made in 1475.
 A plaque in the floor was dedicated by Sixtus IV.
 In the 12th century, the cella wall was replaced with brick faced concrete and windows were added as well.

 In the 17th century, the church was rededicated to Santa Maria del Sole ("St. Mary of the Sun").
 The temple and the Temple of Vesta in Tivoli were an inspiration for Bramante's Tempietto and other High Renaissance churches of centralized plan.
 Between 1809 and 1810, the surrounding ground level was lowered and the temple was restored once again.
 The temple was recognized officially as an ancient monument in 1935 and restored in 1996.